Postpartum Doula Services with Marlee

 - ... and so much more.

-Our support is nonjudgmental.
-No matter how you feed your baby, we're here to help.
+My support is nonjudgmental.
+No matter how you feed your baby, I'm here to help.

 Can you help with sleep issues?

-We don't offer sleep training for babies, but we are more than happy to talk about why your baby may have a certain sleep pattern.
+I don't offer sleep training for babies, but am more than happy to talk about why your baby may have a certain sleep pattern.
 Usually there are biological norms at play.
 Many times, once parents understand what's going on biologically for their child, they are often willing to work with the current sleep pattern.
 Remember: with babies, everything is a phase!
-We aren't sleep experts, but we have a lot of experience working with little ones and their parents.
-If there is a need for a sleep consultant, we can help you find someone who can provide what your family needs.
-We're available to provide some parenting coaching on sleep, but ultimately the decisions are up to you.
+I'm not a sleep expert, but I have a lot of experience working with little ones and their parents.
+If there is a need for a sleep consultant, I can help you find someone who can provide what your family needs.
+I'm available to provide some parenting coaching on sleep, but ultimately the decisions are up to you.

 - Caring for baby while parents take a nap